• Home

 Football Players With Hip Dysplasia: The Relationship Between Muscle Strength, Functional Performance, Self-reported Sport and Recreation, Cartilage Defects, and Sex.
 A Cross-sectional Study.
 O'Brien 2023

-In symptomatic football players with hip dysplasia, we aimed to explore the relationships between self-reported sport and recreation ability and (1) hip muscle strength, (2) functional performance, and investigate if these relationships were modified by sex or cartilage defects.
+In symptomatic football players with hip dysplasia, we aimed to explore the relationships between self-reported sports activity changes and (1) hip muscle strength, (2) functional performance, and investigate if these relationships were modified by sex or cartilage defects.

 METHODS: In this cross-sectional study, football players (n = 50) with longstanding (>6 months) hip and/or groin pain, a positive flexion/adduction/internal rotation test, and a lateral-center-edge angle <25° were included.
 Hip muscle strength and functional performance were assessed.
-Self-reported sport and recreation ability was quantified using the sports and recreational subscales from the International Hip Outcome Tool-33 (iHOT-Sport) and the Copenhagen Hip and Groin Outcome Score (HAGOS-Sport).
+Self-reported sports activity changes were quantified using the sports and recreational subscales from the International Hip Outcome Tool-33 (iHOT-Sport) and the Copenhagen Hip and Groin Outcome Score (HAGOS-Sport).
 Relationships were evaluated using regression models with sex and cartilage defects as potential effect modifiers.

 Conclusion: Football Players With Hip Dysplasia: The Relationship Between Muscle Strength, Functional Performance, Self-reported Sport and Recreation, Cartilage Defects, and Sex.
 A Cross-sectional Study